-If a thief manages to bypass your defenses anyway, LifeLock's ID recovery specialists will help you get your life back.
-Unlike some services, that doesn't mean they'll advise you who to call – they'll do the heavy lifting for you, making those calls, filling in forms and more.
-In really serious situations, you're covered by up to $1 million for losses and expenses due to identity fraud.
+If a thief manages to bypass your defenses anyway, Norton LifeLock's ID recovery specialists will help you get your life back.
+Unlike some services, that doesn't mean they'll advise you on who to call – they'll do the heavy lifting for you, making those calls, filling in forms and more.

 Unsurprisingly, all this power doesn't come cheap.
-LifeLock's high-end Ultimate Plus account costs $29.99 a month, 50% more than similar products from IdentityForce and ID Watchdog.
-That said, there is currently an offer which gives you 10% off your first year of subscription, meaning that during this time you will only pay $26.99 monthly.
+Norton LifeLock's high-end Ultimate Plus account costs $34.99 a month.
+That said, it is a very comprehensive service, and there is currently an offer in your first year of subscription, meaning that during this time you will only pay $25.99 monthly.

-It's hard to beat LifeLock's features and functionality, though, and the service does offer good deals in some areas.
-The starter LifeLock Standard plan gives you social security number and credit alerts for $9.99 a month, and again with 10% off in the first year currently, it will run you to $8.99 monthly in that initial 12 month period.
+It's hard to beat Norton LifeLock's features and functionality, though, and the service does offer good deals in some areas.
+If you'd rather not buy into the comprehensive package, the starter Norton LifeLock Standard plan gives you social security number and credit alerts for $8.99 a month.

 One of the biggest names in consumer credit reporting, Experian now maintains information on more than a billion businesses and individuals worldwide.

-The company's IdentityWorks is a capable service for those in the US, offering access to their credit report and score, raising alerts when there are any significant changes, and keeping a careful eye on the dark web for any signs of the user's personal data.
+The company's IdentityWorks is a capable service, offering access to its credit report and score, raising alerts when there are any significant changes, and keeping a careful eye on the dark web for any signs of the user's personal data.

-Available for as little as $8.33 when billed annually for a single individual on the IdentityWorks Plus, it provides with an affordable entry to all-year identity protection.
+Available for as little as $8.33 when billed annually for a single individual on the IdentityWorks Plus plan, it provides an affordable entry-level identity protection option.
 Two adults and up to 10 children will pay only twice that amount.

 You don't have to be a financial geek to understand what's on offer, as Experian has gone to unusual lengths to make everything accessible and clear.
-While just about everyone claims they can show you your credit report, for instance, the Experian site offers a sample report to show you exactly what you'll get.
+While just about everyone claims they can show your credit report, for instance, the Experian site offers a sample report to illustrate exactly what you'll get.

 If you do sign up, you'll discover a straightforward web console that presents your details in as simple a way as possible, although experts can drill down to payment histories and other details in a few clicks.